Raila’s chief agent confronts Guliye at Bomas during transmission of mock results

 NAIROBI, Kenya, Jun 9 — Azimio presidential candidate Raila Odinga’s Chief Agent caused drama at the National Tallying Centre of Thursday as he discredited the electoral agency’s technology terming it as slow.

-Saitabao Ole Kanchory engaged Abdi Guliye in an heated exchange over the pace of a mock transmission exercise.
+Saitabao Ole Kanchory engaged Abdi Guliye in a heated exchange over the pace of a mock transmission exercise.

 The Independent and Electoral Commission (IEBC) had just commenced the transmission of mock presidential election results when Kanchory rose to challenge the process.